Dog Mental Illness Symptoms: Your Complete 2026 Guide

 Some dogs are simply more prone to anxiety and other mental health issues:

-- Some lines within breeds have genetic predispositions
+- Some lines within breeds have genetic predispositions to nervousness.

-- Early socialization (or lack thereof) can set the stage for later issues
+- Early socialization (or lack thereof) can set the stage for later issues.

 Environmental Factors

-- Lack of mental stimulation
+- Lack of mental stimulation (boredom leads to neurosis).

-- Insufficient exercise
+- Insufficient exercise.

-- Chaotic or unpredictable household routines
+- Chaotic or unpredictable household routines.

-- Exposure to chronic stressors
+- Exposure to chronic stressors (loud construction nearby, fighting in the home).

-- Poor early socialization
+- Poor early socialization.

 How to Get a Proper Diagnosis